-Figure 7-4: Rotate Angle Dialog
+Figure 7-3: Rotate Angle Dialog

 For two-dimensional objects (such as plots, images, annotations, contours, and so on) the angle is absolute.
 The rotation angle is remembered and displayed in the Rotate By Angle dialog.
 So for example, you can set the angle to zero degrees to make your visualization angle rotate back to zero.
+For 3D visualizations, Rotate by Angle is relative and does not remember the current rotation angle.